 - 24 Jan 2019: Students submit project proposals.
 Meet and discuss to help sharpen the research questions and methods (0.5 hr of brief, 1 hr of discussion about possible research questions).
 Use this discussion to come up with a detailed experimentation plan and schedule.
 If there are collaborating PhD students involved, discuss their availability to do experiments.

 - 7 Feb – 14 March: 2-hour Research meeting (5min update from each group followed by 10 mins discussion.
 Remainder of the time will be spent to discuss relevant analysis techniques, troubleshooting, sharing ideas, and feedback).
 Students are expected to spend on average about 8-hours per week doing experiments and analysis.

-- 20 March: Student groups do technical presentations (15 min conference style talks).
+- 20 March: Student groups do technical presentations (15 min conference style talks) followed by a 10 min viva.
 A panel representing the Imperial Robotics Forum will give marks (25% of final grade).